ArlletteFonseca/ArlletteFonseca/README.md

 Live Preview: [Chiller Recipe App](https://chiller-recipe-application.netlify.app/)

 A recipe application given you instructions for meals based on ingredients in your fridge.
-Created using HTML, CSS, JavaScript, Ajax and the meal database API.
+Created using HTML, CSS, JavaScript, Ajax and TheMealDB Api.

 ### Some technologies I enjoy working with: